microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 greet(y); // OK
 ```

-Note that ‘y’ has an extra ‘location’ property, but this does not create an error.
-Only members of the target type (‘Named’ in this case) are considered when checking for compatibility.
+Note that 'y' has an extra 'location' property, but this does not create an error.
+Only members of the target type ('Named' in this case) are considered when checking for compatibility.

 This comparison process proceeds recursively, exploring the type of each member and sub-member.

 # Comparing two functions
 While comparing primitive types and object types is relatively straightforward, the question of what kinds of functions should be considered compatible.
-Let’s start with a basic example of two functions that differ only in their argument lists:
+Let's start with a basic example of two functions that differ only in their argument lists:

 ```
 var x = (a: number) => 0;